“I don’t have fraud. I get an annual audit.”

 Materiality and sampling are two “things” auditors have at their disposal.
 Neither are available in the forensic investigation.

-Audits sample and look at material facts.
-Fraud examiners and forensic accountants look at all transactions, with no minimum dollar amount.
+While auditors use sampling to review certain transactions, Fraud examiners and forensic accountants look at all transactions, with no minimum dollar amount.
 Every penny should be able to be tracked to a legitimate business expense and/or revenue.
 A $10,000.00 embezzlement may not be material to a large corporation, but it is still theft.

 This is not an attack on audit, as there are many things that an audit covers that a forensic investigation or fraud investigation wouldn’t.